 Schools are tasked with the engagement of all pupils in regular physical activity.
 The Chief Medical Officer guidelines recommend that all children and young people engage in at least 60 minutes of physical activity a day, of which 30 minutes should be in school (PPSP Key Indicator 1).

-This activity can come in the form of PE Lessons, active brain breaks, active lessons and active break times and clubs.
+This activity can come in the form of PE Lessons, active brain breaks, active lessons, active break times and clubs and active travel.
 We have highlighted some resources below to assist your school with planning active and engaging PE lessons and becoming more physically active.

 Premier League Primary Stars